 Daisy Chain is a charity based on a former working farm in Norton on the outskirts of Stockton-on-Tees.

-Now, with the highly valued support of the players of People's Postcode Lottery, Daisy Chain is closer than ever to realising Lesley's dream.
+With the highly valued support of People's Postcode Lottery players, Daisy Chain is closer than ever to realising Lesley's dream.

 To people with autism the world is a mass of people, places and events that they struggle to make sense of, and which can cause them considerable anxiety.
 Understanding and relating to other people, and taking part in everyday family and social life may be harder for them.
 Often these children do not need, nor want, a kiss and a cuddle from mum and dad.